scoutredeem/dart_analysis/README.md

 - Automatically removes unused translation keys
 - Supports multiple localization file patterns

+### 📦 Unused Package Finder

+- Finds packages declared in pubspec.yaml that are never used
+- Analyzes all Dart files for import statements
+- Identifies both regular and dev dependencies
+- Provides recommendations for package cleanup
+- Helps reduce bundle size and dependency bloat

 ## Architecture

 The tool is built with a composable architecture: